lavague-ai/LaVague/docs/docs/get-started/quick-tour.md

 > The packages are always named lavague-contexts-[name of context]

-Then you can initalize your context and pass it to your ActionEngine and WorldModel using the `from_context()` intitialization methods:
+Then you can initialize your context and pass it to your ActionEngine and WorldModel using the `from_context()` initialization methods:

 ```python
 from lavague.core import WorldModel, ActionEngine